materials-data-facility/foam_db/README.md

 **2022-08-18** Added links and instructions for how to access data, more thorough description of data artifacts, NIST disclaimer.

+**2023-01-25** Added links and information for the Poron XRD data that was recently added and updated the dataset structure to show .zip files.

 # Project Support